M3ndux/Vidly-React/README.md

 $ node index.js
 ```

-- To run the app in the development mode, run on your terminal
+- To run the app in the development mode:

 ```bash
 $ git clone https://github.com/justiceevan/Vidly-React.git